antimof/UxPlay/README.md

 11. The hostname of the server running uxplay is now appended to the AirPlay server name, which is now displayed as _name_@hostname, where _name_ is "UxPlay", (or whatever is set with the **-n** option).

+12. Added support for audio-only streaming with original (non-Mirror) AirPlay protocal, with Apple Lossless (ALAC) audio.

 # Disclaimer